HL7/cql-ig/input/pages/patterns.md

 For time-valued quantities, in addition to the definite duration UCUM units, CQL defines calendar duration keywords to support calendar-based durations and arithmetic.
 For example, UCUM defines an annum ('a') as 365.25 days, whereas the year ('year') duration in CQL is specifically a calendar year.
 This difference is important, especially when performing calendar arithmetic.

-For example if we take a datetime and subtract a calendar year
+For example, if we take a DateTime and subtract a calendar year

 ```cql
 @2019-01-01T05:00:00 - 1 year
 ```

-This would resolve to 2018-01-01T05:00:00
+This results in 2018-01-01T05:00:00

-However, if we take the same datetime and subtract a UCUM annum
+However, if we take the same DateTime and subtract a UCUM annum

 ```cql
 @2019-01-01T05:00:00 - 1 'a'
 ```

-This would resolve to 2017-12-31T23:00:00
+This results in 2017-12-31T23:00:00

 See the definition of the [Quantity](https://cql.hl7.org/2020May/02-authorsguide.html#quantities) type in the CQL Author's Guide, as well as the [Date/Time Arithmetic](https://cql.hl7.org/2020May/02-authorsguide.html#datetime-arithmetic) discussion for more information.